tamucc-comp-bio/classroom_repo_2024/lectures/lecture06new.md

 ![](Week06_files/triangular.png)

-After the function is loaded into the enviroment, it can be used.
-Try it out:
+After the function is loaded into the environment (upper right panel of RStudio), it can be used.
+Try it out in the console (lower left panel):

 ```R
 isTriangular(4)